Bishakhakapur/swiggy-data-visualization/README.md

 1. Open Power BI and import the `.pbix` file or recreate visuals using provided screenshots.
 2. Connect your dataset or use mock data for practice.
 3. Filter insights using slicers (Gender, Year, City, Cuisine).
-4. Use the SQL questions to extract raw data behind the visuals.

 ---